-- A pattern of providing unauthorized food items in exchange for food instruments or cash value benefits, including charging for supplemental foods provided in excess of those contained in the participants eWIC balance. - 2.
+- A pattern of providing unauthorized food items in exchange for food instruments or cash value benefits, including charging for supplemental foods provided in excess of those listed on the food instrument or contained in the participants eWIC balance. - 2.
 A pattern of an above-50-percent vendor providing prohibited incentive items to customers.